aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.collections/svglistbase-1/initialize/_index.md

 ---
 title: SVGListBase-1.Initialize
 second_title: Aspose.SVG for .NET API Reference
-description: SVGListBase method.
+description: SVGListBase Initialize method.
 Clears all existing current items from the list and re-initializes the list to hold the single item specified by the parameter
 type: docs
 weight: 80
 url: /net/aspose.svg.collections/svglistbase-1/initialize/